2022 Wave 2 | What’s New for Microsoft Dynamics 365 Business Central Users

 Going Forward | Deprecated or Redesigned Functionality for Major Releases

-One thing to keep in mind as we head towards 2023 is deprecated code or functionality tied to major wave releases.
+One thing to keep in mind as we head toward 2023 is deprecated code or functionality tied to major wave releases.
 Microsoft occasionally deprecates features in the application and platform of Dynamics 365 Business Central.
 In 2022, ERP partners and companies will have 90 days to recognize deprecated code in Business Central SaaS and fix it.
 However, this fix window will only last 30 days after the 2023 Wave 2 release.

 Getting Your Customized Extensions Tested by ERP Partners